About the Journal

 The Journal of Zoo and Aquarium Research

 The Journal of Zoo and Aquarium Research (JZAR) is an initiative of EAZA, the European Association of Zoos and Aquaria.
-EAZA represents and links 370 institutions and organisations in 44 countries.
+EAZA represents and links over 400 member institutions in 48 countries throughout Europe and the Middle East.
 Formed in 1992, EAZA’s mission is to facilitate cooperation within the European zoo and aquarium community towards the goals of education, research and conservation.

 Aims and Scope